Complaints | The Eric Whitehead Partnership

 4. Our Complaints Manager will conduct an initial investigation into the issues raised.
 This will normally involve reviewing your file and speaking to the staff member who acted for you.
 We will send you a detailed reply which sets out our findings and any action plans or proposed resolutions within 5 weeks of sending you the acknowledgement letter.

 5. If this initial investigation does not resolve your concerns, you can escalate your complaint to a director of the firm, who has not had any dealings with your matter thus far, to review the initial decision.
 We will need a few details from you to highlight the areas that need further review.
 We will then write to you within 2 weeks of receiving your request for a second review, confirming our final position on your complaint and explaining our reasoning.
-If we have to change any of these timescales, we will let you know, explain why and seek your agreement before proceeding.

 What to do if we cannot resolve your complaint

 If you have exhausted our internal escalation process yet remain dissatisfied, or a period of eight weeks has expired since we acknowledged your complaint without our final response being received, you are entitled to refer your complaint to the Legal Ombudsman.
-The Legal
+The Legal Ombudsman will look at the complaint independently and any investigation by them will not affect how we handle your case.

 Before accepting a complaint for investigation, the Legal Ombudsman will check: